liberjul/CONSTAXv2/docs/source/tutorial1.rst

     Remember.
 If using a reference database for the first time, you will need to use the -t or **-\\-train** flag to train the classifiers on the dataset.
 The training step is necessary only at first use, you can just point to the **-\\-trainfile** <PATH> for the subsequent classifications with the same reference database.

 The ``--pathfile`` option is necessary ONLY if you are planning to use USEARCH instead of VSEARCH for your classification.
-In this case we suggestd to create a ``pathfile.txt``
+In this case we suggested to create a ``pathfile.txt``

 .. code-block:: language

     gian@gian-Z390-GY:~/tutorial$ nano pathfile.txt

-where you will add the abosolute PATHs for the required softwares.
+where you will add the absolute PATHs for the required software.
 VSEARCH, BLAST, and RDP are already available through the conda environment, what you will need is just USEARCH for the SINTAX classification.
 The pathfile.txt should look like this below:

 .. image:: images/pathfile.png
    :align: center